protieusz/Starship-Bubu-01-Prototype-Trackball-Unit/README.md

 Uploaded both STEP and STLs for the case.
 I already lost a lot of brain cells designing the case.
 Currently the case needs to be sandwiched hot glue together or whatever glue you use.
 I hot glue just in case shit happens and I have to take apart and fix stuff.
 You can modified the STEP files to your likely to make the case more secure.
 I am not going to do any more tinkering with this prototype trackball anymore.
 Do so at your own risk.

+As for the trackball support low profile holder, base PER56 encoder part and the ribbed knob please refer to AriaMelon's Kiwano GitHub for her 3DP STL files. https://github.com/Ariamelon/Kiwano/tree/main/3DP

 I will upload a build guide soon.

 ![IMG_0343](https://github.com/protieusz/Starship-Bubu-01-Prototype-Trackball-Unit/assets/118025702/bb0bad28-7a3d-4b2a-a375-dcb4d4cfe448)